Published on July 9, 2021

 1. Click Save, and you’re all set

-At this point you should have Prerender now installed on your website.
-However, you still need to test it to make sure it’s working properly.
+At this point, you should have Prerender installed on your website—but let’s test it to ensure everything is working properly.

-If you’re running into problems, you can identify and troubleshoot them here.
+If you’re running into problems, you can identify and troubleshoot them using the following guide.

-Installing Prerender and getting it to work properly is one thing.
-Making it work to suit your specific needs as a website owner and a business is another.
+Installing Prerender and getting it to work properly is one thing; making it work to suit your specific needs is another.

 Indicate When You Want Your Pages to Be Cached

-Prerender does its best to identify when a page is done sending HTTP requests, but it’s a good idea to give it some direction so it can do so more efficiently.
-Put this HTML into your <head> section as near the top of your document as you can:
+Prerender can automatically identify when a page has finished sending HTTP requests.
+Still, it’s a good idea to give it some direction so the process can go more efficiently.

 <script> window.prerenderReady = false; </script>